 Dale completed his undergraduate business degree at Cornell University and has worked with various businesses in Bermuda, New York, Toronto and Winnipeg.
 In Winnipeg he taught Business Management for almost eight years at Red River College until he realized he also needed more education on teaching and instructional design in order to become more effective at what he did.
 Dale completed his Master of Education at the University of Calgary.
 After moving to Vancouver, Dale worked for an electrical utility as an instructional designer and then as a learning and development project manager responsible for developing and managing Leadership Programs and Professional Development courses.
 Dale also brings experience working for municipal government after recently assisting with the launch of the Project Management Office and supporting project management training and education programs at the City of Vancouver.

-Haydn has eighteen years of experience implementing change and over eight years leading change as either a project manager, program manager or in the project management office (PMO).
+Haydn has twenty years of experience implementing change and over ten years leading change as either a project manager, program manager or in the project management office (PMO).
 He has experience in a number of business sectors including Investment Banking, Government, Telecommunications, Mining, Media and Aviation both domestic and international.
-His focus has always been system implementation projects but has also lead international multi-disciplinary implementation projects.
+His focus has been system implementation projects but has also lead international multi-disciplinary implementation projects.
 Haydn holds a PRINCE2 certification and is a member of the Project Management Institute as well as a Bachelor’s of Science in Geology from the University of Bristol.

 Pietro has over fifteen years experience in project and operation management, acquired in the aerospace industry.
 He has successfully managed projects in Canada and Germany, from the development of large proposals, to the procurement of a complete satellite based Earth imaging system.
 After graduating as an electrical engineer he worked for 10 years in a technical capacity.
 His time is now divided between consulting professionally and coaching and mentoring young entrepreneurs and NFP groups.
 He enjoys learning about new domains and community based activities, while making a contribution with his extensive planning, organization and project execution experience.